HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 ## Milestones

-During 2018/2019 The metadata charter committee will work to:
+During 2018/2019 The metadata charter committee will work to complete the following milestones.

 * Implement a test suite to enable independent testing of the metadata schemas outside of any other infrastructure
 * Work with data contributors and consumers from the community who are conducting image based transcriptomics experiments to define metadata schema that can capture needed details of these experiments